jerryzhou196/databricks-grafana/README.md

 4) **Experiment configurations**: “Were my jobs running slower last week?
 Should we add more CPU or memory to improve performance?”

-# why use this over other solutions?
+# Why use this over other solutions?

 Currently, no **cloud-agnostic** single-source-of-truth for Databricks Spark Monitoring exists.
 Native solutions like [Ganglia UI](https://medium.com/quintoandar-tech-blog/ganglia-on-spark-cluster-optimization-at-its-best-e5c9dc29253b) and [Databricks Compute Metrics](https://docs.databricks.com/en/compute/cluster-metrics.html) exist, but...